Nidia Guenard: Professional wrestling career

-World Wrestling Federation/Entertainment
+World Wrestling Federation/Entertainment (2001–2004)

 Tough Enough (2001)

-Guenard won a year's contract with the World Wrestling Federation (WWF) after she co-won the first season of Tough Enough, a show meant both to be a "WWF Superstar" talent search, and a semi-documentary of the difficulties of being a trainee professional wrestler.
+Guenard began her professional wrestling career in 2001 upon being selected to participate in the inaugural season of Tough Enough, a reality television show meant both to be a semi-documentary of the difficulties of being a trainee professional wrestler and used by the World Wrestling Federation (WWF) to find new WWF stars.
+Ultimately, Guenard would become the co-winner of the competition alongside Maven.

 Ohio Valley Wrestling (2001–2002)

 Guenard made a few appearances on WWF episodes in 2001 before being sent to the Ohio Valley Wrestling (OVW) promotion, with whom WWE had a talent-development agreement.
 While in OVW she feuded with Victoria.

 SmackDown!
 (2002–2004)

 Guenard debuted on the SmackDown! brand on the June 6, 2002 episode, in a backstage segment with The Hurricane (who was her on-screen ex-boyfriend) and Jamie Noble.
 Noble and Guenard then became an on-screen couple in a "trailer trash" gimmick.
 They were both playing as heels, with Nidia leading Noble to several wins, due to interference during the matches.
 At the King of the Ring she led Noble to winning the Cruiserweight Championship from The Hurricane.
 She then began to feud with SmackDown!
 Diva Torrie Wilson leading to many solo and mixed tag team matches with Guenard and Noble against Wilson and various other cruiserweights, including Funaki, Billy Kidman, Rey Mysterio, and Brian Kendrick.

 On the October 16, 2003 episode of SmackDown!
 Guenard was blinded by Tajiri during a match between Tajiri and Noble, after which Tajiri spewed his "Black mist" onto her face (this version of the mist was only ever seen in this instance).
 Storyline-wise, this encounter resulted in a physical 'injury' to Guenard.
-After recovering, Guenard started appearing at ringside with sunglasses on, to 'sell' the after effects of her injuries.
+After recovering, Guenard started appearing at ringside with sunglasses on, to 'sell' the aftereffects of her injuries.
 During this time, Noble would throw Guenard in front of various opponents at a match's climax, to both save himself and let him later accuse them of "hitting a woman", etc. Later in this storyline, Rey Mysterio revealed to Guenard that Noble was exploiting her in the aforementioned manner, resulting in Guenard turning against Noble and becoming a fan favorite in the process.
 The two feuded, culminating in a match at No Way Out in which Noble had to wear a blindfold.
 True to character, Noble cheated to win as he removed his blindfold during the match.